rlivingsus/misc/AllBooks.md

 - Giesbrecht, Jennifer: The Monster of Elendhaven
 - Girard, Danielle: White Out (kindle)
 - Gladstone, Max: Last Exit; This is How you Lose the Time War
-- Gladwell, Malcolm: Blink; Outliers
+- Gladwell, Malcolm: Blink; Outliers; The Bomber Mafia
 - Gleick, James: Genius: The Life and Science of Richard Feynman
 - Godin, Seth: The Dip: A little book that teaches you when to quit (& when to stick)
 - Goggins, David: Cant hurt me, Never Finished